planetarium/libplanet/Docs/articles/overview.md

 ### Perspective

-Libplanet is a library that enables game developers to create central serverless multiplay-able games. “central serverless” means that not only one entity is responsible for the state of the game, but every node in the network has the state of the game and synchronizes it accordingly.
+Libplanet is a library that enables game developers to create "centralized server"-less multiplayer games.
+“Centralized server-less” means that not only one entity is responsible for the state of the game, but every node in the network has the state of the game and synchronizes it accordingly.
 To synchronize, it should maintain a consistent state even in the event of a failure or tampering.
-It's a matter of choosing which state is canonical, is also called [consensus] in distributed computing and multi-agent environments.
+The way of choosing which state is canonical is also called [consensus] in distributed computing and multi-agent environments.

 The algorithms used for consensus are various, with many different characteristics and pros and cons.
 For example, [Proof of Work (PoW)][PoW] allows anyone with computing power to participate in the network, but that cannot guarantee the state of the game at a specific time.
 In contrast, [Proof of Authority (PoA)][PoA] can guarantee that a game's state is established after a certain time, but only authorized users can join the network.
-These charateristics can be a sort of fun factor in some games, but they can't be used in some games, making the consensus algorithm also unusable.
+These charateristics may work for some games, but won't for others, making the consensus algorithm also unusable for a general purpose network.

-Libplanet isn't a tool for creating games of any particular genre, but rather a tool for creating general games. also it assumes that each game has a different network and consensus algorithm.
+Libplanet isn't a tool for creating games of any particular genre, but rather a tool for creating varied types of games.
+Also it assumes that each game has a different network and consensus algorithm.
 Nor is Libplanet itself a project that focuses on developing and testing any particular consensus algorithm or mechanism.
 That's why Libplanet aims to allow game developers to choose a consensus algorithm at implementation time to suit their game's characteristics.

 [Consensus]: https://en.wikipedia.org/wiki/Consensus_(computer_science)
 [PoW]: https://en.wikipedia.org/wiki/Proof_of_work